New Study Claims That the 'Black Death' Was Spread By Humans, Not Rats - Slashdot

 Y. pestis was shown to be the cause of a plague outbreak in 1894.
 Because that plague outbreak was very similar to the symptoms of the Black Death, it was believed to be the same disease.

 Eventually (around 2000?) this was questioned.
-Arguments against that I remember include that, where available, records of who caught the disease when in a given village were more consistent w
+Arguments against that I remember include that, where available, records of who caught the disease when in a given village were more consistent with human-to-human spread; that the 1894 plague was accompanied by very many dead rats, but medieval descriptions do not mention this; and that the required rat species wasn't actually around in most of the European places hit by the plague.

+Shortly thereafter, ancient DNA evidence conclusively showed that Y. pestis was indeed the cause of the Black Death.
+However this research fits nicely with the objections from above.

+This is a fine example of science questioning old assumptions/results, and gaining better understanding by doing so, even though a false conclusion (that BD was not caused by Y. pestis) was reached along the way by some scientists.

 Re: (Score:2)